All-in-one micro-mechatronic systems for smaller, smarter, more precise medical devices and instruments

 Technical paper: “Endoscopic Laser Scalpel for Head and Neck Cancer Surgery” (read the abstract and summary)

 Technical article: “Low Power Piezo Motion: Reduced-voltage piezo motor breakthrough creates options for medical devices” article in Design News, May 2010. (read the article on Design News online)

 Technical article: “Piezo motor based medical devices” article in Medical Design Technology, April 2009. (read the article on MDT online)

 Technical paper: “Autonomous Positioning System for Implantable Hearing Aids Using Piezo Motors” (read the abstract)

 Technical paper: “A Mobile Robot Driven by Miniature Onboard Motors for Cardiac Intervention.” (read the abstract)

 Technical paper: “SQUIGGLE Motor Applications for Whole Body Small Animal MRI.” (read the paper)

-Contact us for more information about using M3 modules in medical applications including endoscopy, imaging, precision analytical instrumentation and more.
+Contact us for more information about using M3 modules in medical applications including endoscopy, imaging, precision analytical instrumentation, tele-medicine and more.